publicissapient-france/xke-react-alt/step-12-todoadd-footer.md

 npm i -S pluralize
 ```

-Then, import in footer:
+Then, import `pluralize` in footer:

 ```
 import pluralize from 'pluralize';
 ```

-Next, implement count :
+Then, implement `renderCount` function:

 ```
 renderCount() {